rangari-rani/academic-projects-mca/dijkstra-path-visualizer/README.md

 ---

 ## 📚 About This Project

-This project was developed during my **MCA academic phase (2022)** to explore how Dijkstra’s algorithm works visually.
-The goal was to better understand pathfinding logic by rendering grid-based animations where walls and weights impact traversal.
-It uses React and vanilla JS logic to update the grid based on user input and algorithm steps.
+Originally built during MCA (2022), this grid-based visualizer brings Dijkstra’s algorithm to life—showing how it navigates nodes, avoids walls, and finds the shortest path.

+While simple in scope, it reflects strong fundamentals in:
+- Pathfinding logic and algorithmic thinking
+- DOM manipulation and dynamic UI rendering
+- Grid traversal and user-driven interactivity
+- Visual debugging of step-by-step algorithm behavior

+> 🕒 Organized and published later for clarity, learning, and portfolio presentation.

 ---

-## 🧰 Tech Stack
+## 🛠️ Tech Stack

 - **[React.js](https://reactjs.org/)** – Component-based rendering, state management
 - **[JavaScript](https://www.javascript.com/)** – Core algorithm logic for Dijkstra traversal